AdobeDocs/audience-manager.en/help/using/features/traits/trait-geotarget-keys.md

 |---|---|
 | `d_zx`  |ZIP code (e.g., `d_zx=10022`).  |

-## Platform Level Keys Defined by IP Address {#section_C1CCBD2C225F4E898CEE01613899B775}
+## Platform Level Keys Defined by [!DNL IP] Address {#section_C1CCBD2C225F4E898CEE01613899B775}

-The values for these keys are determined by matching IP addresses to corresponding geographic and demographic data.
+The values for these keys are determined by matching [!DNL IP] addresses to corresponding geographic and demographic data.
 However, you'll still have to enter the value parameter when creating the key-value pair in [!UICONTROL Trait Builder].

 | Key | For Targeting |
 |--- |--- |